 Japanese folklore is filled with spirits and mythical creatures, and one of the most well-known beings is the tengu.
 Tengu are an important part of Shinto and Buddhism and form part of the yokai.
 Originally seen as demons, the importance of tengu have changed over time.
 Many people wear tengu masks and the image has been woven into popular culture.
-The Comic Vault is looking into the history of the tengu to see what they are and their significance to Japanese culture.
+Yamato Magazine is looking into the history of the tengu to see what they are and their significance to Japanese culture.

 The word ‘tengu’ is usually associated with the dog-like Chinese demon Tiangou.
 However, the tengu are linked to birds of prey and traditionally had avian characteristics.
 The most famous image of a tengu is a red face with a long nose, giving it the appearance of a goblin.
 There are two kind of tengu, called daitengu and kotengu.
 The daitengu are the traditional red-faced demons that have been popularised with masks.
 Kotengu are lesser creatures who look more like crows.

 Originally, tengu were seen as evil spirits that caused destruction wherever they went.
 Buddhist practices taught they were demons and tricksters who opposed Buddha.
 The early tales were recorded in the Koniaku Monogatarishu, published during the late Heian period.
 The tengu carried off monks, robbed temples and sowed chaos.
 They were depicted as angry ghosts that lived within the tengu-realm and possessed people.
 They became the spirits of people who’d died through their arrogance and became associated with the sin of pride.